mkingsnorth/plating_generator_docs/docs/_build/html/_sources/parameters/levels.rst.txt

 Selection
 **********************************

 #.
-When you click on a Level, the :ref:`Properties` section will show controls that allow you to further configure a selection:
+The :ref:`Properties` section will show controls that allow you to further configure a selection:

     .. image:: ../images/level_params.jpg
         :alt: Level Properties